 With an idea that came to us listening to someone else’s success “If they can do it then I know I can!”
 Of course, by now that market might be saturated, hmmm this is harder than it looked.

 So yes, pursue what you love; then hone it and develop it and work out how it might pay.

 Find a company you like and work on how you might get in; a job in the wrong department might allow you to be recruited internally for the department you are really interested in.

-Start a business in the field you are actually interested and then make sure you get sound advice (no, not your best friend/mother/partner who will feel duty bound to support you with loving words and positive strokes!) as to how to give it the very best chance to grow and develop into something really amazing.
-And check your ego at the door when all your friends buy you in in the first six months as you may find yourself as having missed the lesson on how to promote the business to people beyond who you know now.
+Start a business in the field you are actually interested and then make sure you get sound advice (no, not your best friend/mother/partner who will feel duty bound to support you with loving words and positive strokes!) so you can really understand how to give it the very best chance to grow and develop into something really amazing.
+And check your ego at the door when all your friends buy you in the first six months as you may find yourself as having missed the lesson on how to promote the business to people beyond who you know now.
 You will then think your business is failing – it isn’t it just never really got properly started.

 All this is absolutely achievable.